-The Moot Director will distribute the Problem between 10 December - 20 December 2022 by posting it on the IMLAM Website: http://www.murdoch.edu.au/School-of- Law/International-Maritime-Law-Arbitration-Moot/ and/or www.swansea.ac.uk/law/imlam.
-If the release of the Problem is delayed for any reason, a notice will be placed on the website and on twitter.
+The Moot Director will distribute the Problem between 11 December - 22 December 2023 by posting it on the IMLAM webpage: www.swansea.ac.uk/law/imlam.
+If the release of the Problem is delayed for any reason, a notice will be placed on the website.
 (As the Problems are prepared by busy practitioners, delays do sometimes happen.
 This is beyond the control of the organisers.)